1772 – Scotchtown Plantation, Virginia.

-“I mean your confession just now, about your father neglecting his son; his son vainly tried to receive attention in any way possible.
-I am thinking I am more than a friend or why else would my pupil speak unsatisfactory about a relationship with his parent?”
+“I mean your confession just now about your father neglecting his son; his son vainly tried to receive attention in any way possible.
+I think I am more than a friend, or why else would my pupil speak unsatisfactory about a relationship with his parent?”

 I shrug.
-“You said you need a man to talk too.
+“You said you need a man to talk to.
 Maybe I want that as well.”